 If the requirements of the course and the major are such that the use of a standard textbook is necessary, the department chair, administrator, or designee will enter the most recent edition of a textbook that has been used in the past for this course or the default option, provided that an Inclusive Access Textbook is not already in place.

-If the requirements of the course and the major are such that no textbook is required and the material for the course is a combination of printed material from Blackboard and/or OER, the department chair, administrator, or designee will enter that information into TEXTBOOK so that students are informed regarding expected costs.
+If the requirements of the course and the major are such that the instructor has the freedom to select the material and/or no textbook is required and/or the material for the course is a combination of printed material from Blackboard and/or OER, the department chair, administrator, or designee will enter into TEXTBOOK that the material is not finalized so that students are informed. .
 The office administrator should set defaults for these courses so that the chair or designee is not overly burdened.